C2A2-at-Florida-Atlantic-University/ROS/README.md

 ```
 How to Teleoperate the Turtlebot on Gazebo:

-####In order to teleoperate the TurtleBot3 with the keyboard, launch the teleoperation node with below command in a new terminal window.
+In order to teleoperate the TurtleBot3 with the keyboard, launch the teleoperation node with below command in a new terminal window or tab:
 ```
 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```